Tommigun1980/ServiceConcurrency/README.md

 Returns whether the ServiceConcurrency object is currently executing a specific request.

+*The following methods are only available in ServiceConcurrency objects that return values.*

 ```c#
 void ResetCache()
 ```

-Only in ServiceConcurrency objects that return values.
 Resets the internal cache.
 Also called from Reset().

 ```c#
 bool TryGetValue(TArg key, out TValue value)